 “The dairy heritage of Spain is one of the richest in Europe, thanks to its regional diversity and animal breeds.
 Spain has 80 native breeds, 59 of which are in danger of extinction.”
 Dairy traditions have been reviving in the past years, as people are returning to the countryside with a strong desire to rediscover the lost traditions.

 You can find artisan cheeses all around the country: Galicia, Asturias and Cantabria are mostly known for their mountain pasture cow milk; the Basque Country and Navarra are sheep zones; while Catalonia, Aragona, Valencia and Extremadura mostly have sheep and goat cheeses.
 Andalusia, Murcia and the Canary Islands are the main goat breeding regions.
 In the Balearic Islands, cows are more common, while in Madrid you’ll find mainly goat milk cheeses.
+From QueRed network, three producers will be the stars of one of the stands:

 Antonio Javier González Díaz nominated the latest cheese on Ark of Taste, Queso de Manada from La Palma island, where he was born and raised.
 Javier is the author of various anthropological books on the dairy culture of the Canary Islands.